 Eka Pada Rajakapotasana (One-Legged King Pigeon Pose) – Alignment, Benefits & Cautions

-Eka Pada Rajakapotasana is also known as the king of the hip openers.
+Eka Pada Rajakapotasana is also known as the king of hip openers.
 It’s an extremely beneficial posture to open your pelvis and groin.
 If you feel stiff in your hips, the One-Legged King Pigeon Pose can really help you to overcome the tightness and increase your flexibility.
-Besides being an hip opener, it is also a preparatory posture for Hanumanasana.
+Besides being a hip opener, it is also a preparatory posture for Hanumanasana.

 Here are the step-by-step instructions of Eka Pada Rajkapotasana for you: